dsgrid/dsgrid-project-StandardScenarios/README.md

    - `version`: the dimension record version association with the dimension_id to use.
 Optional.
 If no version is defined, then the latest version is used.

 ## 💾 Dataset
+There are three dataset types:
+1. Benchmark
+2. Historic
+3. Sector Model

-input dataset types (3)🛑 can be registered outside of a project
+Datasets can be registered outside of a project, however, to be used by a project, they must be submitted to the project and pass all project validations/meet all project expectations.

 **Dataset Repo Organization:**
 ```